Congressional District # 01

 The Quincy Smelter vegetative cover remedial design was completed in September 2010.
 The construction of the Remedial Action for Quincy Smelter was completed in September 2011.
 After one year of EPA-led cover maintenance, the State of Michigan will be responsible for the operation and maintenance of the cover.

-An NPL deletion package has been signed for the Mason Sands tailings, Isle-Royale tailings, and Michigan Smelter tailings portion of the Torch Lake site.
-The package will be placed in the Federal Register by the end of October.
+In December 2012, Mason Sands tailings, Isle-Royale tailings, and Michigan Smelter tailings portions of the Torch Lake site have been delisted.
+The Calumet Lake and Quincy Smelter portions of the Torch Lake Site are currently up for delisting.
+The delisting package will be placed in the Federal Register by in August.
 The comment period will begin at that time and will last 30 days.
-If EPA does not recieve any adverse comments, the delisting will be final 30 days later (December 2012).
+If EPA does not recieve any adverse comments, the delisting will be final 30 days later (October 2013).

 U.S. EPA initiated a unique outreach and monitoring program for this site.
 In 2003, U.S. EPA trained teachers from four local high schools, who in turn, trained their students to do bird and plant diversity and soil fertility studies.
 An additional high school was added in 2004.
 The project was a success and continued through 2006.